rickosborne/cascades/md/25-4-2-a-better-plan.md

 "Oh, you're so sweet," she said, reaching for the cup.

 I moved to meet her half-way, but released the cup a fraction of a second too soon, just over her leg.
-The cup tumbled in the air and she almost caught it, but it hit her thigh and splashed coffee in a wide spray.
+The cup tumbled in the air.
+She almost caught it, but it hit her thigh and splashed coffee in a wide spray.

 She started, seizing the cup before it could flip and spill even more liquid across her.